CharlotteOS-Nova/Nova/README.md

+## CharlotteOS
-## CharlotteOS, An Experimental Modern Operating System
+### An Experimental Modern Operating System

-# The Nova Kernel
+# Nova

+Nova is the new kernel being developed as a component of CharlotteOS, an experimental modern operating system project that is free as in freedom.

+To learn more about CharlotteOS please see [the GitHub organization and its readme](https://github.com/CharlotteOS-Nova).

 ### Implementation Languages
 - Rust